chhaylatte/StraitJacket/README.md

 ```

 ## Documentation
-See the multiple page [Documentation Playground](Playgrounds/Documentation.playground/Pages/) for an introduction and summary various use cases.
+See the multiple page [Documentation Playground](Playgrounds/Documentation.playground/Pages/) for an introduction and summary of various use cases.
 Refer to the source code for more documentation.

 ## Example
 See the [Playground](Playgrounds/ExampleStraitJacket.playground/Contents.swift) for implementation details.